 This land unit is bounded on the north by the Dulles Airport Access and Toll Road (DAAR), on the east by Centreville Road, on the south by Frying Pan Road, and on the west by Route 28, Washington Dulles International Airport and the Loudoun County line.
-Land Unit A encompasses the highest planned intensities in the Dulles Suburban Center (Figure 60).
+Land Unit A encompasses the highest planned intensities in the Dulles Suburban Center (Figure 12).
+Figure 13 illustrates the relationship of the proposed transit station platform, and 1⁄4 and 1⁄2 mile distances from this station platform, to Land Unit A.

 This land unit consists of approximately 645 acres.
-Existing development includes Dulles Corner, developed with low- and mid-rise office and hotel uses; a low-rise residence inn; the low-rise office uses of the Dulles Technology Center; other office uses; institutional uses; a number of single-family dwellings; and a working farm located within the Launders Agricultural and Forestal District.
-There is also a substantial amount of vacant land.
+Existing development includes Dulles Corner, developed with mid- and high-rise office and hotel uses; the low- and mid-rise office uses of the Dulles Technology Center; multi-family residential uses; and a number of single-family attached communities.
+There is also a substantial amount of vacant land, including a large area of farm land which was formerly in an agricultural and forestal district.
 The Merrybrook Run Stream Valley traverses the land unit and represents a constraint upon development and a natural open space amenity for the adjacent properties.